nictki/Battmon/Battmon/README.md

 					(default: false)
 	-B, --use-clickable-buttons
-					shows clickable buttons on notifications, this option is NOT completely Implemented , it's working quite well, BUT: when you use this program with THIS option and you set timeout to 0, you will NOT have clickable notification, because program will be always waiting
-                    for user reaction, and thus its kind of death loop, if you have ANY suggestions please mail me (default: false)
+					shows clickable buttons on notifications, this option is NOT completely implemented, it's working quite well, but it's some "laggy", notification will be always waiting for user reaction or till notification timeout is up, so e.g... when you set timeout for 1k sek and your battery is fast empty, then... it was'nt my fault, you have been warned !!!, if you have ANY suggestions please mail me (default: false)
 	-S, --no-sound	don't play sounds